Most of us know in our heads that not all calories are equal.

-Throughout history, fat has been the crucial way for humans to find energy.
+Throughout history, fat has been a crucial way for humans to find energy.
 Because gram for gram it is more energy-dense than carbs and it is a great way to store energy, allowing us to survive periods of famine.

 Our genes are programmed to store excess fuel in case we run out of food.

 Protein, once broken down into amino acids, acts as the building component for all cells: muscle, bone, skin, hair, and other body tissues.

 In the absence of carbohydrates, protein can also serve as a fuel for those cells in the body that can only use glucose (red blood cells and some brain cells).

 The liver can make protein into glucose through a process called 'gluconeogenesis' to supply those cells when and if it is required to.
 All other cells can use ketone bodies for energy.
 Ketones produce less Reactive Oxygen Species (Free Radicals) when converted to usable energy.